jadierb/either-or/README.md

 ## 📖 Description

 The "Heads or Tails" type project is a the user can click a button to flip a produce a random choice.
-The result is determined randomly using JavaScript logic and displayed on the screen along with updated counts of the selection.
+The result is determined randomly using JavaScript logic and di..splayed on the screen along with updated counts of the selection.
 Use images to display the chosen choice as well as the index of when it was selected.

 This project serves as a review of front-end development skills such as DOM manipulation, randomness, and basic event handling.

+Preview the demo of the web app [Demo Page](https://jsbin.com/sawuxobawe/1/edit?output)

 ## Selections